Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 What does the therapy look like and what does it all have to do with nutrition?

-For long-term successful treatment, it is crucial to have the therapy regularly monitored by your veterinarian .
+For long-term successful treatment, it is crucial to regularly monitored by your veterinarian allow.

-• Drug therapy: Helps to relieve the kidneys, alleviates symptoms, slows the progression of the disease and reduces disturbances in fluid, electrolyte, vitamin and mineral balance as well as acid-base balance
+• Drug therapy: Helps relieve kidney strain, alleviates symptoms, slows down the progression of the disease, and reduces fluid, electrolyte, vitamin, and mineral imbalances, as well as acid-base balance.

-• Special kidney diet: Decisive factors are a reduced phosphorus and protein content , with high protein quality, the palatability of the feed and the coverage of energy and nutrient requirements
+• Special kidney diet: What is crucial is a reduced phosphorus and protein content, with high protein quality, the palatability of the feed and the Meeting energy and nutrient needs

 What does the special kidney diet look like for your dog with CKD?

-Above all, the change in diet should be implemented early , not only when serious clinical symptoms occur.
+Above all, the Feed change should early implemented, not only when serious clinical symptoms occur.

 Reduced protein content with high protein quality

 Protein is broken down into urea and excreted through the kidneys.
-The aim of a kidney diet is to reduce the accumulation of urea in the blood and at the same time provide your dog with enough protein .
-To ensure that there are enough essential amino acids for healthy cell regeneration, the proteins used should be very easily digestible (less toxin formation) and have a high protein quality .
+The aim of a kidney diet is to collection of the urea in the blood to reduce and your dog at the same time enough protein To ensure that there are enough essential amino acids for healthy cell regeneration, the Proteins are very easy to digest (less toxin formation) and a high protein quality have.

-Plant protein can also be a good alternative for CNE, provided it has been optimally digested .
-A suitable feeding plan should be drawn up by a veterinarian specializing in animal nutrition.
+Plant protein can also be a good alternative for CNE, provided it is optimally open-minded For this purpose, a suitable feeding plan should be drawn up by a veterinarian specializing in animal nutrition.

 Reduced phosphorus content, possibly also sodium content